gramoli/gramoli.github.io/_posts/2025-08-12-now-is-the-time-for-deterrence.md

 ### Private PII

-It is one thing to promote your privacy on personal data, it is another to promote privacy on the actions you commit that impact other’s life.
+In particular, it is one thing to promote your privacy on personal data, it is another to promote privacy on the actions you commit that impact others' lives.
 In fact, it is crucial that you control the access to your personal identifiable information (PII) as long as it does not hamper the freedom of others.